cardonandrew/FitnessTrackerFront/README.md

+## API LINKS

 - API DOCS: http://fitnesstrac-kr.herokuapp.com/docs=
 - API ENDPOINTS: http://fitnesstrac-kr.herokuapp.com/api/some-endpoint

-Please See Github Workflow Below:

-Github Organizations and Git Workflow
+## Github Organizations and Git Workflow
-Setting up Your Github Org
+# Setting up Your Github Org

 Please follow the below instructions to set-up your Github organization and repo (note: only one person per team needs to do this).

-Creating a Github Organization
+# Creating a Github Organization

     Go to github
     Click the “+” button in the upper righthand corner